rust-lang/reference/src/type-layout.md

 }
 ```

+> Note: As a consequence of the representation being an attribute on the item,
+> the representation does not depend on generic parameters.
+Any two types with
+> the same name have the same representation.
+For example, `Foo<Bar>` and
+> `Foo<Baz>` both have the same representation.

 The representation of a type does not change the layout of its fields.
 For
 example, a struct with a `C` representation that contains a struct `Inner` with
 the default representation will not change the layout of Inner.